Microsoft Corporation’s SWOT Analysis & Recommendations

-Microsoft Corporation SWOT analysis, strengths, weaknesses, opportunities, threats, internal external factors, computer hardware software case study
+Microsoft SWOT analysis, strengths, weaknesses, opportunities, threats, internal external factors, software business competitive advantage case study

-An entrance sign at a Microsoft Dubai office.
-Microsoft Corporation’s SWOT analysis shows that the computer firm’s internal and external strategic factors point to the importance of product innovation and business diversification.
+Microsoft’s signage at its office in Dubai.
+This SWOT analysis of Microsoft Corporation shows that the computer technology firm’s internal and external strategic factors point to the importance of product innovation and business diversification.
 (Photo: Public Domain)

-This area of the SWOT Analysis model identifies business strengths or internal strategic factors that contribute to business growth and resilience.
-Microsoft’s continued success is partly based on the following strengths:
+This area of the SWOT analysis identifies business strengths or internal strategic factors that contribute to the growth and resilience of the technology business.
+Based on organizational capabilities and core competencies, the following are Microsoft’s strengths:

 1. Dominant brand image